 Step 3: Bring the soup back to a boil for a couple of minutes, then turn off heat.
 Within minutes, the soup will thicken slightly.
 Add lemon juice and zest and stir well.

 Step 4: Prepare an ice-water bath and add the pot to it.
 Let the soup chill, then place the pot into the refrigerator.
-During the warm months, serve the sour cherry soup cold (remove the cinnamon sticks before serving).
+It takes at least four hours for the soup to get cold.
+Remove the cinnamon sticks just before serving the soup.